diasbruno/blog/contents/20220528223052-property-based-testing-for-the-win/content.md

 end
 ```

-Now we can be confident that we have cover a lot of spots when
+Now, we can be confident that we have cover a lot of spots when
 instantiating any subclass of Recipient.
 If we want, we can
 use `.check(t)`, where `t` is how many tests we want, to stress
 even further.